Last Updated on April 26, 2022 by Rational thinking

-Some IPO’s go on to be multibaggers, like for example Facebook, Amazon, and Netflix, to name the most successful.
-However, for every success, there are many more failures that tend to be forgotten.
+Some IPO’s go on to be multibaggers, like for example Facebook, Amazon, and Netflix, to name the most successful, but this article provides you with 9 reasons not to buy an IPO.
+For every IPO success, there are many more failures that tend to be forgotten.
 The losers mainly don’t catch any interest from the media.
 The truth is that the median IPO performs poorly.

 In this article, we look at 9 reasons why you shouldn’t participate in an IPO and why an IPO is a bad investment.
 The fact is that most IPOs fail and as a group, they underperform the market the first three years after the IPO.

 In every case, investors have burned themselves on IPOs, have stayed away for at least two years, but have always returned for another scalding.
 For as long as stock markets have existed, investors have gone through this manic-depressive cycle.

 An IPO is an abbreviation for Initial Public Offering.

 The name implies what is the purpose of an IPO:

 A company goes public, ie. gets listed on a stock exchange, and the public is offered the chance to purchase shares in the company.
 Almost always new shares are issued as part of the IPO.

 An IPO is strictly regulated by the Securities and Exchange Commission (SEC) – there are many requirements that need to be ticked off.
 Because of this, both an IPO and the subsequent stock exchange listing are costly.

 The main reason for an IPO is to get new capital for expanding the business of the company.
 Or, as you’ll understand after reading below, an IPO is an “easy” way for the insiders to cash out: